 Sidescreen TRs were handicapped by a vague cam and peg steering set-up, operated by a massive 17in Bluemel tiller.
 A rack and pinion conversion can transform the handling, as the steering geometry is improved.

-The TR was noteworthy for being the first production British car to have disc brakes as standard.
-Contrary to rumour, it wasn’t the first to use discs, however, that accolade going to Chrysler in America, although a 1938 Miller racer apparently had both discs and 4WD.
+The Triumph TR2 was noteworthy for being the first British production car to have disc brakes as standard.
+Contrary to rumour, it wasn’t the first in the world to use discs; that accolade went to Chrysler, although a 1938 Miller racer apparently had both discs and 4WD.
 The Jaguar C-Type also beat Triumph to it, but that was hardly a car you could buy by normal means.
-In 1955 Citroen’s DS was another pathleader.
+In 1955, Citroen’s DS was another pathleader.

 Some early development testing for Triumph took place at the 1955 Le Mans, where one works Triumph TR2 entered had Dunlop discs all round, the other car front Girling ‘bacon slicers’, with rear drums.
 A year later at Earls Court Sir John announced that the forthcoming TR3 would come with Girling front discs, which caused a stir.

 As in the Jaguar XK world, functional improvements are accepted in TR circles, so disc brake upgrades are common.
 Using parts from later models is one way forward, but there are compatibility issues.
 The alternative is to bite the financial bullet and buy a complete conversion kit for around £1500.
 Going further, 4-pot calipers and rear discs are available.